 Controlled substances are drugs and other materials whose possession and use the federal government has chosen to regulate.
-Possession of a controlled substance isn't necessarily a crime; for many substances, it's legal to possess and use them when done under certain circumstances, such as under a doctor's supervision or during scientific research.
-Possession and use become illegal, however, when no legal justification applies; or when the substance (such as heroin) has absolutely no legitimate use.
+Possession of a controlled substance isn't necessarily a crime.
+For many substances, it's legal to possess and use them when done under certain circumstances, such as under a doctor's supervision or during scientific research.
+Possession and use become illegal, however, when no legal justification applies, or when the substance (such as heroin), has absolutely no legitimate use.

-To learn about controlled substance laws in your state, jump ahead to the section on state controlled substance laws by state.
+To learn about controlled substance laws in your state, jump ahead to the section on controlled substance laws by state.

-The federal government lists the various types of drugs that they consider to be "controlled," that is, available (if at all) only through a valid prescription or other legitimate avenue.
-The federal scheme, contained in the Controlled Substances Act (21 U.S.C.A.
-Sections 801 and following), lists five "schedules" of drugs, with the most dangerous substances in Schedule I, and the least in Schedule V. This classification applies in federal drug cases, and many states have adopted the federal schedule.
+The federal government lists the various types of drugs it considers to be "controlled," that is, available (if at all) only through a valid prescription or other legitimate avenue.
+The federal scheme—contained in the Controlled Substances Act—divides controlled substances into five "schedules" of drugs, with the most dangerous substances in Schedule I and the least in Schedule V. This classification applies in federal drug cases, and many states have adopted the federal schedule.
+(21 U.S.C. §§ 801 and following.)

 To see the five schedules in the federal law, consult Section 812 of the Controlled Substances Act.
 For information on how your state classifies drugs, refer to the state-specific article listed below.

 Illegal possession of a controlled substance occurs whenever a person owns or otherwise possesses a drug or other controlled substance, without legal justification or permission.
 These charges usually apply when a person is found carrying marijuana, cocaine, methamphetamine, or other narcotics.

 To convict someone of illegal possession of a controlled substance, the prosecutor must prove the defendant knowingly possessed the drug.